jrkerns/pylinac/docs/source/starshot_docs.rst

 * The image can be either inversion (radiation is darker or brighter).
 * The image can be any size.
 * The image can be DICOM (from an EPID) or most image formats (scanned film).
+* If multiple images are used, they must all be the same size.

 **Restrictions**